rcheshire/2014GagCommIndex/gag_glm.md

   *method2:  1993-2011 excluding Jan-Apr trips (allows for longer time series and accounts for spawning closure)

   *method3:  1993-2012 excluding Jan-Apr trips and Oct-Dec trips  (allows for full time series and removes bias associated with spawning closure and quota closure)

+  *method4:  1993-2012 excluding Jan-Apr trips (same as method 2 except 2012 closure in October is ignored)